Famous Souvenirs in Oman

 Oman’s traditional clothes have their own design, size, and shape.
 Omani men, for example, wear long colored or white clothes that cover their entire body.
 On formal occasions, it also comes with a special hat and a dagger strapped around the waist.
 In addition to wearing beautiful long dresses, women also cover their hair with a scarf and their faces with a traditional mask.
 Traditional clothing of any country is one of the most interesting souvenirs you can bring home.

 Oman silver is very famous among the Arab countries due to its extraordinary quality.
 In addition, local artists use silver to make jewelry and daggers (khanjar).
 Also, silver is used to make handicrafts such as perfume holders, small jewelry boxes, coffee pots, frankincense burners, and other unique accessories.
 This makes it one of the best souvenirs in Oman for those looking for unique artifacts to bring home.
 The decoration of these items is usually inspired by Islamic model designs, Omani carvings, and some Arabic calligraphy.

 Omani Clay Pots in The City of Bahla

 The use of pottery in Oman comes in many shapes and uses.
-Also, it is used to store dates, beans, water and even Omani frankincense.
-Traditional pottery is usually comes in beige or light brown.
+Also, it is used to store dates, beans, water, and even Omani frankincense.
+Traditional pottery usually comes in beige or light brown.
 However, you can also find colorful pottery among the newer designs in the local markets.
 Moreover, you can find all these pottery handicrafts all over Oman, but the city of Bahla is the place to get the highest quality.

 Omani Handicrafts Made Out of Palm Trees